zubetto/zxCalculator/README.md

 # zxCalculator
-Simple extensible calculator, intended to perform calculations of custom functions, that can be dynamically added from DLLs; Wrapper classes for the custom functions must implement ICalculate interface defined in the zxcalc.dll (therefore, projects with custom functions must reference the zxcalc.dll);
+Simple extensible calculator, intended to perform calculations of custom functions, that can be dynamically added from DLLs; Wrapper classes for the custom functions must implement ICalculate interface defined in the zxcalc.dll (therefore, projects with custom functions must reference the zxcalc.dll).
+Array calculations are performed in the multithreading manner.
+The class CoordinateGrid represents coordinate grid stuff (grid lines, scale values and labels) and performs plotting.
+The class PointsSampler implements a filtering method for efficient representation of graphs consisting of a large number of points.
-Next steps are the creation of function graphs and more attractive interface;
+Next steps are implementation of a calculation interruption (pausing and canceling) and more attractive interface;